iangreenleaf/blog_house/_drafts/the-rain-garden.md

 Rain gardens just make a lot of sense.
 They reflect the approach that has risen to replace the failed mastery of nature: the idea of working *with* nature rather than *against* it, of respecting natural processes and fitting them into our anthropocentric world.
-They also represent a decentralized form of civic engineering that offers resilience and autonomy that centralized systems often fail to provide.
+They also represent a decentralized form of civic engineering that offers the resilience and autonomy centralized systems often fail to provide.
 Rain gardens are a way to have our cake and eat it too.

 ## Resources ##